RosettaCommons/FvHallucinator/README.md

 # FvHallucinator
-The code for [FvHallucinator](https://www.biorxiv.org/content/10.1101/2022.06.06.494991v3) is made available under the [Rosetta-DL](https://github.com/RosettaCommons/Rosetta-DL) license as part of the Rosetta-DL bundle.
+The code for [FvHallucinator](https://www.biorxiv.org/content/10.1101/2022.06.06.494991v3) is made available under the [Rosetta-DL license](https://github.com/RosettaCommons/Rosetta-DL/blob/main/LICENSE.md) as part of the [Rosetta-DL bundle](https://github.com/RosettaCommons/Rosetta-DL).

 FvHallucinator designs sequences that fold into a desired Fv structure by leveraging a pretrained sequence-to-structure prediction DL model, DeepAb (Ruffolo et al. 2021 Patterns).
-We adapted the trDesign (Norn 2021 Nature) approach where the problem of predicting sequence given structure has been reframed as the problem of maximizing the conditional probability of a sequence given structure.
+We adapted the [trDesign](https://github.com/gjoni/trDesign) (Norn 2021 Nature) approach where the problem of predicting sequence given structure has been reframed as the problem of maximizing the conditional probability of a sequence given structure.
 In the case of the Fv, we are primarily interested in designing a subset of the residues (CDRs, VH-VL interface), so we split the sequence S into fixed and designable positions, SF and SD.
 We then seek the design subsequence SD that maximizes the conditional probability of the sequence S given a target structure T and the fixed sequence SF.
-For more details, please refer to [Mahajan et al.](https://www.biorxiv.org/content/10.1101/2022.06.06.494991v3).
+For more details, please refer to [Mahajan et al. 2022](https://www.biorxiv.org/content/10.1101/2022.06.06.494991v3).

 All hallucinated sequences from publication are available on [Zenodo](10.5281/zenodo.7076478).

 # Requirements
 FvHallucinator requires python3.6 or higher.
 For a full list of requirements, see requirements.txt.
-For folding hallucinated sequences with DeepAb, you will additionally need a Pyrosetta license (for installing pyrosetta, use conda).
+For folding hallucinated sequences with DeepAb, you will additionally need a [PyRosetta](https://www.pyrosetta.org) license (for installing pyrosetta, use conda).

 # Getting Started
 Start by setting up a python virtual environment (or conda) with python3.6 or higher